MahaThafar/OncoRTT-Method/README.md

 - pandas

 ### Usage:
-To use OncoDT model, please git clone the code and make sure you have the correct directory for the code and the datasets.\
+To use OncoRTT model, please git clone the code and make sure you have the correct directory for the code and the datasets.\
-To successfully run OncoDT model we recomend you to create a virtul environment based on required packages collected in requirements.txt.
+To successfully run OncoRTT model we recomend you to create a virtul environment based on required packages collected in requirements.txt.
 ```bash
 conda create -n OncoDT python=3.8